malevolm/auTorrent/README.md

 about
 ==========
-* desired tv shows are loaded via shows.txt
+* desired tv shows are specified via shows.txt
 * sleep settings & save path for torrents in config.txt
 * download.log tracks your progression through tv series', deleting it will lead to duplicates unless you also update your shows.txt
 * only supported torrent search is thepiratebay.se, should suffice for 99% of tv shows